 I returned to the Philadelphia area in 2009 to be with my husband, Brian, and to be able to spend more time close to my family in Annapolis, MD.
 In my spare time, I enjoy boating on the Chesapeake Bay, cooking, playing with my two cats Mally and Bandit, and getting to watch a polo match whenever I can.
 I am very excited to be a part of the Newtown Veterinary Hospital team.

 I grew up on Long Island and pursued my love for animals with a degree in Animal Science from Cornell University.
 Opportunity then led to a brief career as a professional Thoroughbred jockey in the Mid-Atlantic region.
 I then attended and graduated from the University of Pennsylvania school of Veterinary Medicine in 1996.
 I began my early years as a field equine practitioner.
 My experiences led to a strong interest in Holistic medicine.
 I completed training for Acupuncture through IVAS in the year 2000.
 I became certified in Animal Chiropractic through the AVCA in 2003.
 My continuing quest to truly help animals to feel better has led me to the field of Veterinary Rehabilitation.
-I am currently studying and training with the Canine Rehab Institute (CRI) and plan to become a certified Veterinary Rehabilitation Therapist in the year 2013.
+I became a certified Veterinary Rehabilitation Therapist through the Canine Rehab Institute (CRI) in 2013.